open-horizon/examples/edge/services/helloworld/README.md

 ## Using the Hello World Example Edge Service

 - First, go through the "Try It" page "Installing Horizon Software On Your Edge Machine" to set up your edge node.
-- Get an IBM cloud account (and for now have your org created in exchange)
+- Get an IBM cloud account (and for now have your org created in the exchange)
 - Set your exchange org:
 ```
 export HZN_ORG_ID="<yourorg>"
 ```
-- Set your exchange credentials in the Horizon-supported environment variable and verify it:
+- Set your exchange user credentials in the Horizon-supported environment variable and verify it:
 ```
 export HZN_EXCHANGE_USER_AUTH="iamapikey:<myapikey>"
 hzn exchange user list